causa-io/runtime-typescript-google/README.md

 Outside of a NestJS context, `getDefaultFirebaseApp()` can be used to retrieve a consistently initialized singleton app.

-For testing, `overrideFirebaseApp` can be set as an `overrides` option for `makeTestAppFactory()`, which ensures the default Firebase application is used across tests and avoids lifecycle issues (repeatedly creating and tearing down new applications).
+For testing, the `FirebaseFixture` can be used, which ensures the default Firebase application is used across tests and avoids lifecycle issues (repeatedly creating and tearing down new applications).

 ### Firestore